hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 ---
-title: Pre-Processing for 3D TELEMAC models
+title: 3d modelling with TELEMAC
-tags: [telemac, numerical, modelling, hydraulics, morphodynamics, raster, shapefile, qgis, hydraulics, tin]
+tags: [telemac, numerical, modelling, hydraulics, morphodynamics, hydraulics]
 keywords: numerics
-summary: "Produce a numerical mesh."
 sidebar: mydoc_sidebar
-permalink: salome-hydro.html
+permalink: telemac3d.html
 folder: numerics
 ---

-## Under construction.
-Expected release of this tutorial: Fall 2021.

-Thank you for your patience.
+This tutorial describes setting up and running a simple three-dimensional (3d) model of a flume based on the *MED* file library provided by [salome-platform.org](https://www.salome-platform.org/).
+The explanations build on the [telemac3d user manual (v8p1)](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r2/documentation/telemac2d/user/telemac3d_user_v8p1.pdf) and more documentation can be found on [opentelemac.org/doku](http://wiki.opentelemac.org/doku.php?id=documentation_v8p2r0).

-{% include requirements.html content="This tutorial was established with **[*SALOME-HYRO* v2_2](install-telemac.html#salome-hydro) and a stand-alone installation of [*TELEMAC* v8p2r0](install-telemac.html#modular-install) on *Debian Linux* (*buster*)**." %}
+{% include requirements.html content="The case featured in this tutorial was established with **[*SALOME-HYDRO* v2_2](install-telemac.html#salome-hydro), [*SALOME 9.6.0*](install-openfoam.html#salome) (yes, both), and a stand-alone installation of [*TELEMAC* v8p2r0](install-telemac.html#modular-install) on *Debian Linux* (*buster*)**." %}

-This tutorial uses descriptions provided in the [telemac3d_user_v8p1](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r2/documentation/telemac2d/user/telemac3d_user_v8p1.pdf) manual.
-More documentation can be found on [opentelemac.org/doku](http://wiki.opentelemac.org/doku.php?id=documentation_v8p2r0).

 To explore example cases of *Telemac3d*, check out the installation folder of *Salome-Hydro*: **/SALOME-HYDRO/Salome-V2_2-s9/tools/Telemac-v8p2r0/examples/**.

 ## Introduction

 Telemac3d solves the Navier-Stokes equations along a three-dimensional (3D) computational grid using a finite element scheme.
 Telemac3d mounts the tetrahedral 3D mesh from a triangular 2D mesh in a user-defined number of vertical layers.
 The number of vertical layers to use is defined in the TELEMAC steering (CAS) file.
 This tutorial walks through the creation of a 2D mesh with SALOME-HYDRO along with boundary and control files.
-The tutorial also features running a Telemac3d simulation with the files created and plotting results with the *ParaVis* plugin of SALOME-HYDRO (a tweaked version of *ParaView*).
+The tutorial also features running a Telemac3d simulation with the files created and plotting results with the *ParaVis* plugin of *SALOME-9.6.0* (a tweaked version of *ParaView*).

 ## Input files